marcus-crane/utf9k/README.md

 Running `act` will perform the entire build pipeline, aside from deployment to Cloudflare Pages.

-It is essentially the same workflow as `pnpm run deploy`, just that it will also install all prerequisite tools like Hugo, Cue and so on.
+It is essentially the same workflow as `bun run deploy`, just that it will also install all prerequisite tools like Hugo, Cue and so on.

 In theory, you could also use `act -b` to build the site and output it from the container but I make no guarantees that it would work.